minai621/webviewkit/README.md

 # WebViewKit

 WebViewKit is a collection of TypeScript libraries designed to enhance and simplify the development of applications that utilize WebView technology.
-Our goal is to provide developers with powerful tools to detect, analyze, and optimize their WebView-based applications.
+Our goal is to provide developers with powerful tools to detect, analyze, optimize, and bridge communication in their WebView-based applications.

 ## Packages

-Currently, WebViewKit consists of the following package:
+WebViewKit currently consists of the following packages:

 ### [@webviewkit/environment](./packages/environment)